 NTU-IRB requires PIs to report any incident arising from (a) Protocol Deviation/Non-Compliance, (b) Unanticipated Problem and/or (c) Serious Adverse Events using the Incident Report Form.

-For projects that fall under HBRA, MOH requires PIs to inform NTU-IRB of any Serious Adverse Events that occur during the course of an approved research study for subsequent reporting to MOH.
+All Serious Adverse Events that occur during the course of an approved research study needs to be immediately reported to NTU-IRB.

 The categories of incidents to be reported are defined as follow:

 - Changes or departures from the study design/procedures of a research project that are deemed to be under the PI's control but have not been reviewed and approved by the IRB.Such deviations/non-compliance, whether major or minor, are reportable incidents

 - A harm that is "not anticipated" when its specificity and/or severity is inconsistent with the risk information (in terms of nature, severity, frequency, and characteristics of the study population) previously reviewed and approved by the IRB.

 - Examples of unanticipated problems include breach of confidentiality, complications arising from the use of medical devices and Unanticipated Problems involving Risks to participants or others (UPR).

 - Even if actual harm does not occur, incidents meeting the above definition must be reported to NTU-IRB through the Incident Report Form.

 - Serious Adverse Events

 - Any adverse event associated with the research subject's participation in research that results in any of the following:

 - is life-threatening (places the research subject at immediate risk of death from the event as it occurred)